mtena/WeatherCodeTest/README.md

 # WeatherCodeTest
-Need to setup .env with API_KEY_WEATHER
+Need to setup .env with API_KEY_WEATHER, ZIP, and DAYS